punkeca/Quick_Scripts/README.md

 INDEPENDENT (2021 - 2025)

 - Navy Battle: Single player, sink all your enemy ships to win the game.
 Beware!
 Bombs are limited.
+- Morse Encoder-Decoder: Type an english message, get a morse equivalent.
+(Will be expanded to allow for choices of encoding or decoding your input).

 ECOP01 - ALGORITHMS (2021)